raiden-network/spec/mediation_fees.rst

 - **Flat fees**:
   absolute fees paid per mediation.
 - **Proportional fees**:
-  fees that grows proportionally to the mediated amount
+  fees that grows proportionally to the mediated amount.
 - **Imbalance fees**:
   fees that can be both positive or negative, which are used incentivize mediations which put the channels into a state desired by the mediator.